La Mairena: History and development

 The village was the brain child of the Massoud family, and was developed by their real estate company, Sarena SA.
 Development company Sarena SA created and trademarked the name La Mairena, which gave the name to the village, with construction beginning in the late 1980s.

 Many developments of apartment complexes and villas have since been completed, with only a few still under construction.
 There is an approximate 50/50 mix between individual villas and apartment complexes, with many green zones and forested areas in between.

 Amenities

 The village is home to the Hofsaess Tennis Academy, which has coached grand slam winners including Steffi Graf and Sánchez Vicario.
 The academy’s tennis courts (four clay, five hardcourt, and two with floodlights), gym and cafe are available for use by members of the public.

-Adjacent to the tennis academy is the Kudu Bar and Restaurant, which is open all year round as well as a Sardinian Restaurant, Montebellu.
+Adjacent to the tennis academy is the Kudu Bar and Restaurant, which is open all year round.

 The El Soto de Marbella development in the village has a 9 hole practice golf course, gym, bar and restaurant.
 Non-residents of El Soto are welcome in the bar and restaurant, which hosts live entertainment throughout the year.

 There are a further five golf courses near La Mairena.
 La Cala Golf, on the road to Mijas has three courses, and the Santa Maria and Greenlife Golf Clubs are in Elviria.